Chris-Sharpe/quiz/quiz.md

+# Isolation Quiz

 ## Round 1, Disney+:

-Disney just launched their streaming service in the UK; each question is from a section on their homepage.
+Disney launched their streaming service in the UK just in time for the lockdown; each question is from a section on their homepage.

 1.
 1.